JeffEmery/careris/README.md

 This will put the CSS into watch mode and start a Remix server on http://localhost:3000.
 The application does NOT run in an Azure emulator.

-### Build and run the App and CSS with Azure emulation

-`swa start`

-This will run the development build of the CSS in watch mode and the app in dev mode running through the Azure emulator.
-This is the closest to a hosted environment.

-### Build the App and CSS

-`swa build`

-Ths builds the app and CSS in production mode.

-### Deploy the app to Azure

-If the repository is not connected to Github CI Actions, this will allow you to deploy the app and function to Azure.